Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 Don't be confused by the Video not mentioning your particular robot model.
 It's the same procedure for all robots listed here.

-Also, your robot might come with a newer firmware which doesn't feature a `vinda` file.
+Also, your robot might come with a newer firmware, which doesn't feature a `vinda` file.
 In that case, you'll need to follow the instructions below.

 ### Init override